Frequently Asked Questions

 2. Don’t leave the hose attached to the bottom of the ShowerStick because it will leave the bottom fitting susceptible to breakage.
 Also, don’t leave anything attached to the top fitting of the ShowerStick.

 3. If the ShowerStick is full of water when you store it, but you forget to seal off the ends, it will take a while for all the water to evaporate and for the resin to then dry out and die.
 It depends on the external temperature and the amount of water left inside.
-To find out if your resin is okay, backwash (see below), regenerate, then use a hardness test kit or test strips to determine if it’s still softening the water (remember to run the water for 2 minutes after regenerating and before testing to rinse out most of the salt so it won’t get picked up on the test, since salt is also a mineral).
+To find out if your resin is okay, shake it up inside the ShowerStick, regenerate, then use a hardness test kit or test strips to determine if it’s still softening the water (remember to run the water for 2 minutes after regenerating and before testing to rinse out most of the salt so it won’t get picked up on the test, since salt is also a mineral).

 4. If your installed ShowerStick isn’t used for a few months, it might be okay.
 The only place for air to get inside is through the small holes in the shower head, so it would take a while for enough air to get inside and evaporate all the water and dry out the resin.
 It’s best if someone can run water through it for a minute at least every couple of months.

-Before re-installing the ShowerStick, you should backwash the resin to loosen it up and clean it out.
-Backwashing instructions can be found at the bottom of our website’s FAQs page.
+Before re-installing the ShowerStick, you should shake up the resin to loosen it up.
 Please watch our Installation video on our website so you won’t have any issues when re-installing.

 Chloramine is a combination of ammonia and chlorine and when combined, forms a very strong bond.
 To remove chloramines from your water, this bond must be broken, then both the ammonia and chlorine need to be filtered.
 A softener can’t do this, and neither can a shower filter.
 A whole house filtration system that contains a very large volume of catalytic carbon (much more than the volume that fits inside a shower filter) would need to be installed.
 According to the chloramine.org FACTS page, "There is NO certified showerhead filter to remove chloramine".
 Unfortunately, it’s just not possible.